 Legendary characters from beloved novels:

-- Darcy β Noble and elegant gentleman from Austen's classic
+Darcy β Noble and elegant gentleman from Austen

 Mythological & Epic Literature ποΈ